WebOfTrustInfo/rwot6-santabarbara/draft-documents/btcr_resolver.md

     * Populate the first entry of the `publicKey` array in the DID document.
         * The `id` will have a fragment of `#keys-1`, so that the full `id` is  `did:btcr:<specific-idstring>#keys-1`.
 This is a BTCR method spec convention that `#keys-1` corresponds to the transaction signing key.
 We'll see in the next section that overriding this path in the supplementary DID document data is not allowed
         * Encode the key material according to the [Koblitz Elliptic Curve Signature 2016](https://w3c-dvcg.github.io/lds-koblitz2016/) signature suite.
 [Issue #5](https://github.com/w3c-ccg/didm-btcr/issues/5)
-    * Populate the first entry of the `authentication` array in the DID document, referencing the key above.
+    * Populate the first entry of the `authentication` array in the DID document, referencing the key above
-    * Alternate representation note: a public key can be inlined if there is only one reference in the DID document (as opposed to the representation above, in which there is a `publicKey` array and a reference from `authentication`.
+    * Alternate representation note: a public key can be inlined if there is only one reference in the DID document (as opposed to the representation above, in which there is a `publicKey` array and a reference from `authentication`)
 5. If the transaction contains an `OP_RETURN` field, populate the `serviceEndpoint` in the DID document.
 This is assumed to reference supplementary DID document data
     * Add an entry to the `service` section of the DID document
         * `type` is `BTCREndpoint`